riconaef/Airbnb_Seattle/README.md

 ## File Descriptions <a name="files"></a>

-### Business and Data Understanding:
-As mentioned above, the price is an important aspect on airbnb accommodations for the people who use an airbnb, but also for hosts to know what improvements can be done to increase their earnings.
 The used data consists of two dataframes (listings and calendar) and can be downloaded here.
 The calendar dataframe is a large file, thus it was separated into two files.